On this page...

 How to Prepare for the English Written Exam

 The English Written Exam may be taken after having satisfied the requirements for the two classes – Online Ethics and Courts Overview.
 To pass the exam, interpreters must possess a mastery of the English language equivalent to a highly educated native speaker, and have a thorough understanding of court procedures and interpreter conduct & ethics.

 A summary of exam information is available on the English Written Exam Information page.
-For a description of the exam, please click the following link: Overview of the English Written Exam for Candidates and refer to Appendix 3 for a complete list of activities and resources to help with exam preparation.
 The American Bar Association (ABA) webpage, How Courts Work, is an excellent resource for information about the justice system and courts.

 If you believe you are ready to take the exam, you may find registration information on the Registration Process page.

 Registration and Beyond

 Once all prerequisites have been satisfied and you are ready to register, submit the English Written Exam and OPI Registration Form by the appropriate deadline and follow all subsequent instructions.
 For the exam schedule calendar, visit the Schedule and Calendar page.

 Once registered, simply continue your exam preparation routine as normal.
 Remember, practice makes perfect.
 Continue studying, building your vocabulary, and developing your knowledge of idioms, court procedure and interpreter ethics.

 In the days leading up to the exam, make sure any necessary logistical arrangements for your exam date, time, and location are in order.
 Double check your exam confirmation e-mail and resolve any doubts you may have about logistics, procedures to follow, etc.